Penile Prosthesis (Implant) Surgery

 Safety & Complications

-Modern implants have low complication rates (<5%).
-Risks include infection (1-3%), mechanical failure (rare with current devices), and erosion (very rare).
-Surgeons with high case volumes have the best outcomes.
+Modern penile implants have complication rates below 5%.
+Potential risks include infection (1-3%), mechanical issues (uncommon with current-generation devices), and erosion (very rare).
+Choosing an experienced urological surgeon with a high case volume significantly improves outcomes and reduces risk.

 Suitable Candidates

-- Men with severe ED who have failed all medical therapies.
+- Men with severe ED who have not responded to medications, injections, or shockwave therapy.

 Types of Penile Implants